CamFarineau/VirtualEndoscopy/README.md

 <p> Map your favorite controller (for example the DualShock 4 controller from Sony) to the keyboard: Arrows keys on one of the joypad, left mouse button to cross button on the controller etc. and navigate into the 3D viewer naturally with the controller.</p>
 <p>Look at the config file inside the misc folder (ds4.conf) for more information how to map correctly the controller.</p>

+# Documentation

+<p>To look at the documentation open the "index.html" file inside the /doc/html folder.</p>

 # References